Contents

 What should I say when responding to a negative review?

-What is the difference between a review monitoring tool and a helpdesk?
+What’s the difference between a review monitoring tool and a helpdesk?

 Do I need a separate tool for review requests and review monitoring?

 Ready to see how eDesk can help you monitor and respond to negative reviews from one place?
-Book a Free Demo
+Book a Free Demo.

 Author: